+44 (0) 7793 940821

-AF-PA was formed to support the Asset Finance industry and those professionals who work within it.
-The AF-PA vison is to give back (through time, experience, thought leadership, mentoring and coaching) to all Asset Finance professional, local communities and good causes).
+AF-PA was formed to support the Asset Finance industry and those professionals, from the most senior to the most junior, who work within it.
+The AF-PA vison is to give back (through networking and charitable events) to all Asset Finance professionals, local communities and good causes).

 The association’s aims are:

 To promote the highest professional standards and sharing of best practices within the Asset Finance markets

 Facilitate networking events, introductions and the vehicles for individuals to realise their personal & professional goals

 To highlight and raise funds for charitable causes, both large and small

 The highest levels of integrity in everything we do

 Deliver a great customer experience…every time – talk their language

 Every person counts – supporting everyone to maximise their potential

 To give back – both in community involvement and charitable donations